thomashart17/crypto-terminal/README.md

 # crypto-terminal
-Terminal application with functionality to check current prices of cryptocurrencies.
+Terminal application with functionality to check various data related to cryptocurrencies.